mingliangzhang2018/PGDP/README.md

 pip install -r requirements.txt
 ```

-We use **4 NVIDIA 1080ti GPUs** for the training and more GPUs with large batch size will bring some performance improvment.
+We use **4 NVIDIA TITAN Xp GPUs** for the training and more GPUs with large batch size will bring some performance improvment.

 ## Installation